Maria comes to the Lewiston Council on the Arts with decades of experience as a performer, director, producer and educator.

 Maria was born in Niagara Falls, NY.
 She received her Bachelor of Music degree from the Eastman School of Music and her Master of Music degree from the Curtis Institute of Music; she is an alumna of the Merola Opera Program of the San Francisco Opera, where she was also an Adler Fellow.
 She is honored to serve the wonderful people of our community.

 Michelle Kratts is the Adult Services Librarian and local history research specialist at the Lewiston Public Library.
 She graduated from Niagara University with a BA in English and History and has a Masters in Library Science from the University of NY at Buffalo.
-She also has completed a professional learning certificate in Genealogical Studies and American Records from the University of Toronto.
-She is in the process of completing a TEFL certificate from the University of Toronto.
+She also has completed a professional learning certificate in Genealogical Studies and American Records from the University of Toronto, as well as a TEFL certificate from the University of Toronto.
 Michelle has worked on various research projects in the area for over twenty years--including the history of Italian Americans in Niagara Falls, local cemetery research, the Underground Railroad, women's history and veterans history.
 She also enjoys researching and writing about local ghost stories!

 Board of Directors